 A: The show choir program is fully-funded by the students in the program.
-Each student gets two costumes, each costume is valued around $150-upwards of $300.
+Each student gets a costume, each costume is valued around $150-upwards of $300.
 In addition, the costume fee pays for: Choreographers, Arrangers, rights to arrange, competition registrations, charter buses for longer trips, tights, shoes, spankies, earrings, shoes for men, shirts for men, ties/bowties for men, and any show band or lighting equipment.
 Believe it or not, we actually work on a very tight budget!

 Q: When are competitions held during the year?